-An approved LOA can be extended for an additional time period provided the total hours of leave do not exceed one half the program length.

-Any module being "attempted" (and with attendance) will be used in the Maximum Time Frame calculation.
-Students who do not return on or before their scheduled return date will be considered to have withdrawn from the school.
-The Date of Determination will be the LOA return date and will be processed the following business day.
+An approved LOA can be extended for an additional time period provided that the extension request meets all of the above requirements and the total days of leave do not exceed a total of 180 days or one-half the program length, whichever is shorter, in any 12-month period.
+Any course being "attempted" (and with attendance) will be used in the Maximum Time Frame calculation.
+Students who do not return on or before their scheduled return date will be considered to have withdrawn from the School.